Welcome to the autogenerated documentation & test tool for Avaza's API.

 API Security & Authentication

-Authentication options include OAuth2 Implicit and Authorization flows.
+Authentication options include OAuth2 Implicit and Authorization Code flows, and Personal Access Token.
 All connections should be encrypted over SSL/TLS

 OAuth2 Authorization endpoint: https://any.avaza.com/oauth2/authorize